Guide to MICHELIN Star Restaurants - San Diego

 The 4 San Diego Restaurants with MICHELIN Stars

-There are currently 4 restaurants in San Diego with MICHELIN Stars, 3 of which have 1 Star and, inversely, 1 of which has 3 Stars.
+There are currently 4 restaurants in San Diego with MICHELIN Stars, 3 of which have one Star and 1 of which has three Stars.
+At the moment, there are no San Diego restaurants with two Stars.

 Addison Restaurant